sudsk/roblox-for-kids/README.md

 3. **Press R** to get the Scale tool

 4. **Make it smaller** than your main floor:
+   - **Look at the bottom of your screen** while dragging
+   - Drag the white ball handles
+   - **Try to get the numbers to show: "10, 1, 10"**
+   - First number = Width (10)
+   - Middle number = Height (1) - keep this at 1!
+   - Last number = Length (10)

-   - Drag the handles to make it about **10 x 1 x 10**
+**How to measure 10 x 1 x 10:**
-   - That means: 10 wide, 1 tall, 10 long
-   - It should look like a small square platform
+- Click and drag a white ball
+- **Watch the bottom of the screen**
+- Numbers update as you drag: "Size: 10, 1, 10"
+- Get close to those numbers - doesn't have to be exact!

 5. **Press M** to get the Move tool

 6. **Move it forward** from your spawn point:
-   - Use the BLUE arrow to drag it forward
+   - Use the BLUE arrow (it moves things forward/backward)
-   - Put it about 5-10 studs ahead of the spawn
-   - Make sure it's at a good jumping height from the spawn area
+   - Drag it forward until there's space between spawn and platform
+   - About the length of 1-2 of your platforms is good
+   - Don't worry about exact distance - just eyeball it!

 **💡 Tip:** If you can't see it well, **zoom out** with your mouse wheel!